keboola/website/_about/about.md

     photo: "/uploads/petr-1.jpg"
   - name: Milan Veverka
     position: Co-founder
-    desc: Currently lives in Vancouver but travels all around the world to speak at events and speak to clients.
+    desc: Milan travels all around the world to speak at events and speak to clients.
       With his experience in business development, data analytics and technology, he is responsible for all things business processes and business development.
     photo: "/uploads/milan.jpg"
 - template: horizontal-rule
   block: hr